egnor/ok-py-logging-setup/README.md

 # ok-py-logging-setup

-Simple, very opinionated [Python logging](https://docs.python.org/3/library/logging.html) setup with env-var configuration, logspam protection and minimalist formatting.
+Simple, opinionated [Python logging](https://docs.python.org/3/library/logging.html) setup with env-var configuration, logspam limiting and minimalist formatting.

 You probably won't want to use this.
 You should consider these libraries instead:
 - [structlog](https://www.structlog.org/) - fancy logging system with interconnects to Python logging
 - [Rich](https://github.com/Textualize/rich#readme) - pretty text formatter, includes a logging prettifier
 - [Pretty Pie Log](https://github.com/chanpreet3000/pretty-pie-log) - logging prettifier

-## Cantankerous opinion-ifesto
+## Opinion-ifesto

 Python's standard logging facility is usable enough but (over)complicated with a tree of loggers with attached handlers, formatters, and filters configured in app code.
 There is an [external configuration system](https://docs.python.org/latest/library/logging.config.html) with ini-files and/or a custom socket protocol (!) that can customize that whole tree of loggers, handlers, formatters, and filters.

 Modern [12-factor-ish apps](https://12factor.net/) don't want most of this.
 Logging should just go to stderr in some reasonable format; the app runner (Docker, systemd, etc) takes it from there.
 We just want an easy way to dial verbosity up and down for the app or subsystems depending on what we're debugging.
 That's what this library does (plus a few other tweaks I like).

 Also, most logging formatters spend too much real estate on log levels, source locations, full timestamps, and other metadata.
-Better to leave space for the actual message, you can always search the code to find where it comes from.
+This library adds a minimalist formatter that skips most of that (see below).
+You can always search the code to find a message's origin!
+(Stack traces are still printed for exceptions, don't worry.)

-## App code
+## Usage

 Add this package as a dependency:
 - `pip install ok-py-logging-setup`